websight-io/docs/docs/docs/developers/development/dialogs/index.md

   "label": "Alt text"
 }
 ```
-In above example, the `alt` property is saved as an image property from the header context.
+In the above example, the `alt` property is saved as an image property from the header context.
 ![Child resource property](dialog-data-path.png)

-- Another example of manipulating data from other resources is using a multifield.
-This dialog field `name` property defines a node under which are created other resources with properties defined in the multifield.
+- You can also manipulate data from other resources using a multifield.
+The following dialog field `name` property defines a node, under which we create other resources with properties defined in the multifield property.
 ```json
 "urls": {
   "sling:resourceType": "wcm/dialogs/components/multifield",